-Running can be a somewhat divisive sport, with people either vehemently loving or hating it.
+Running can be a somewhat divisive sport, with people either loving or hating it.

-Most people have a general sense that running is good for you.
-But is running good for you?
-After all, there have been studies upon studies demonstrating various physical and mental health benefits of aerobic exercise, if not running specifically.
+Most people sense that running is good for you, and they are right.
+Studies upon studies have demonstrated various physical and mental health benefits of aerobic exercise, if not running specifically.

-However, there are, of course, some potential downsides or risks associated with running, and they often seem to be conveniently available on the tip of every non-runner’s tongue.
+However, there are some potential downsides or risks associated with running, and they often seem to be conveniently available on the tip of every non-runner’s tongue.

 Is Running Good For You?

-If you’re wondering if you want to take up running, you might find yourself thinking about your runner friends who’ve complained of various injuries from time to time or considering the claims you might have heard such as “running ruins your knees” or “running can cause your uterus to drop”.
+If you’re wondering if you want to take up running, you might think about your runner friends who’ve complained of various injuries from time to time or consider the claims you might have heard, such as “running is bad for your knees.”

 Though there are some potential risks associated with running for some people, most experts would agree that overall, yes, running is good for you.